Skip to main content

 Veterans face unique challenges that are often overlooked in the health care environment.
 Understanding the needs of Veterans and their military culture and experiences provides valuable insight into care planning and encourages Veteran’s to seek health care more often.

-The Veteran Care ECHO curriculum is designed for health professionals who want to learn how to support and better care for Veterans.
+The Veteran Care ECHO Program curriculum is designed for health professionals who want to learn how to support and better care for Veterans.
 Through the Project ECHO virtual platform, participants learn about military experiences and the impact on a Veteran’s physical and mental health.
-Sessions are held the first and third Thursday of each month from 12 to 1 p.m.
+Sessions are held once a month on the first Thursday of the month from 12 to 1 p.m.
 CT.

 Register Now